gymin/hello-world-beginning/Bivariate exploration of data.md

 ```
 ............................................................................................

-#3.
-Violine plots for quantitative vs qualitative variables: smooth histogram
+## 3. Violine plots for quantitative vs qualitative variables: smooth histogram
-##  (for each level of the categorical variable, a distribution of the values on the numeric variable is plotted)
+- For each level of the categorical variable, a distribution of the values on the numeric variable is plotted

 *Fuel efficiency example*